Rachael Jean Harper, CH, NTP

 She teaches The Science and Art of Herbology Apprenticeship Program, in her secluded Herbal Retreat and Educational Center, in beautiful Quilcene, Washington.

 As a clinical herbalist, holistic nutritional therapist, and teacher, Rachael Jean empowers others with the knowledge to gather and prepare traditional medicines and delicious whole foods, such as our ancestors did, for the health and longevity of our present and future generations.
-She lives with her husband Ken, and several animals on the beautiful Olympic Peninsula's Dabob Bay in Western Washington State.
+She lives with her husband Ken on the beautiful Olympic Peninsula's Dabob Bay in Western Washington State.